aarushitandon0/BioSynthAI/README.md

 ### Dataset

-- The YOLOv5 model was trained on labeled skin condition images from public datasets such as [Roboflow Skin Lesion Dataset](https://roboflow.com/)
+- The YOLOv5 model was trained on labeled skin condition images from public datasets such as [(https://universe.roboflow.com/nguyen-huyen-cvq6e/skin-problems-detection-jp4jv)]
 - The dataset includes annotated bounding boxes and class labels for issues like Dark Circle, Melasma, PIH, Blackhead, Cyst, Freckles, Nodule, Papule, Pustule, Skin Pore, Whitehead, and Wrinkle.

 ## Training